Cover photo: L to R: Kamini Ramdeen, Trisha Sakhuja-Walia, and Gabrielle Deonath.

 Untold: defining moments of the uprooted is a stunning, eye-opening anthology and an important addition to the American literary canon.
 Written in the creative nonfiction genre by 32 emerging South Asian women writers from around the world and lovingly curated by the Brown Girl Magazine team, each story is an honest, intimate revelation about a transformative moment in the writer’s life.

 The pages are filled with the struggles, joys, reflections, and discoveries that make up the South Asian experience.
 Centering on immigration, abuse, grief, suicide, colorism, coming out, mental health, parenting, in-laws, caste, self-awareness, etc., each story has a deep diasporic sensibility and conveys a unique truth that is not often talked about in mainstream publishing.

-In this Q&A, the team behind Untold…, Trisha Sakhuja Walia, founder and CEO of Brown Girl Magazine, and editors Gabrielle Deonath and Kamini Ramdeen talk about the story behind the anthology.
+In this Q&A, the team behind untold: defining moments of the uprooted Trisha Sakhuja Walia, founder and CEO of Brown Girl Magazine, and editors Gabrielle Deonath and Kamini Ramdeen talk about the story behind the anthology.

 Untold deeply probes what it means to be brown and American.
 How did this anthology come about?
 What’s the story behind the stories?